kieucq/tcg-net/README.md

 python preprocess/gfs/gfs_preprocess.py
 ```

-Only run the command for the dataset configured in `config.json`.
+Only run the command for the data configured in `config.json`.
 The preprocessors recursively find their supported input extensions, clear the configured output directory, process files in parallel, and write timestamped NetCDF files.

-On Slurm, MERRA-2 and ERA5 wrappers can be submitted after adapting their site settings:
+On Slurm, MERRA-2 and ERA5 wrappers should be submitted after adapting their site settings in case the preprocess run takes a long time:

 ```bash
 sbatch preprocess/merra2/job_sbatch.sh merra2